Dan-74/Bitmex-Payroll/README.md

     Remove # from PayExcess

-    Input:Amount you DON'T want withdrawal(SATOSHI), Amount you want withdrawal(SATOSHI), The wallet address where you want recieve your funds
+    Input:Amount you DON'T want withdrawal(BTC), Amount you want withdrawal(BTC), The wallet address where you want recieve your funds

-    PayExcess ('9033741','10000', 'YourWalletAddress')
+    PayExcess ('0.1','0.01', 'YourWalletAddress')